-The UGC-NET [University Grants Commission-National Eligibility Test] is a pan-India entrance exam which is conducted bi-annually in the months of June and December.
-Just like CSIR-NET, the main aim of this test is to select candidates for the posts of Assistant Professor and Junior Research Fellowship & Assistant Professors in colleges and universities across the country.
-However, there is a difference between UGC and CSIR NET.
-While the former is for Humanities, Science, and Social Science stream graduates, the latter is for those who hold a degree in the Science stream.
-Earlier, CBSE(Central Board of Secondary Education) conducted this examination on behalf of UGC.
-However, since 2018, the responsibility has been shifted to NTA (National Testing Agency).
+The UGC-NET [University Grants Commission-National Eligibility Test] is a pan-India entrance exam that is conducted bi-annually in the months of June and December.
+Just like CSIR NET, the main aim of this test is to select candidates for the posts of Assistant Professor and Junior Research Fellowship & Assistant Professors in colleges and universities across the country.
 For providing better clarity, we have collated the important information pertaining to the UGC NET JRF exam in this blog.

 This Blog Includes:

 |1||Tenure of JRF||2 years|